pedroreartes/kadabrait_content/README.md

    - Go to Administration > Structure > Block layout (`/admin/structure/block`)
    - Verify that the "User Contents Block" is configured in the "Sidebar first" region

+4. Composer Issues:
+   - If you get "could not be found in any version" error, make sure you've properly added the repository to your composer.json
+   - Verify that the repository URL is correct
+   - Try running `composer clear-cache` and then retry the installation

 ### 6. Support

 If you encounter issues during installation, please: